VectorInstitute/health-rec/README.md

 #### Add API keys

-In the `.env.development` file in the root of the project, set the following environment variables:
+In the `.env.development` file in the root of the project, set the following environment variables.

+The following are required for the backend and to fetch data from the 211 API:
   - `OPENAI_API_KEY`
   - `211_API_KEY`
-  - `MAPBOX_API_KEY`
   - `DATA_DIR`
   - `COLLECTION_NAME`

+The following are optional and only required if you want to use the frontend UI:
+  - `MAPBOX_API_KEY`
+  - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`

 Make sure to set appropriate values for these variables.
 The `CHROMA_HOST`, `CHROMA_PORT`, and `COLLECTION_NAME` are already defined in the file, but you may need to adjust their values if necessary.